hzqtc/cashd/README.md

   - For example, `m:600`, or `m:>2000 m:<2500`
 - `p:` match transaction Description

-> [!NOTE]
-> All keywords are combined using `AND` logic, meaning a transaction must match all keywords to show in search results.
+#### OR Logic

+You can use `OR` to combine multiple search queries.
+Each query separated by `OR` is treated as a separate group, and a transaction will be shown if it matches any of these groups.

+For example:

+- `c:food OR c:groceries`: finds transactions with category "food" or "groceries"
+- `c:food m:>10 OR c:groceries m:>5`: finds transactions with category "food" and amount >10 or with category "groceries" and amount >5

 #### Negative keywords

-A keyword can be turned into negative keyword by adding `-` prefix.
+A keyword can be turned into a negative keyword by adding a `-` prefix.
-`-` can be combined with other keyword prefixes to perform complex search queries, for examples:
+`-` can be combined with other keyword prefixes to perform complex search queries, for example:

-- `m:>4999 t:expense -c:loan -c:tax`: find expenses that are more than $4999 and not in loan or tax categories
+- `m:>4999 t:expense -c:loan -c:tax`: find expenses that are more than $4999 and not in the "loan" or "tax" categories
-- `t:income -c:salary m:>1999`: find income transactions that are more than $1999 and not from salary
+- `t:income -c:salary m:>1999`: find income transactions that are more than $1999 and not from "salary"

 ### 💻 Command Line Flags